brian-trann/fond/README.md

 # Fond
 Fond is a web API built using Express.js.
 It is currently in development to be a more feature rich web application with a React front end.
+Fond is also implemented for the command line, and is on the `command-line` branch.

 ## Description
 The API uses `Fond.scrapeFond(url)` which scrapes recipe data by targeting the `@Recipe` inside of ld+json scripts.
 It takes advantage of [Google's structured data guidelines for recipes](https://developers.google.com/search/docs/data-types/recipe).